Terms and Conditions

 9. Fees / Value Added Tax (VAT)

-10. Connection to FME services
+10. Connection to LOP services

 10.1.
 You may incur charges to your internet service provider while you are accessing or using your Course.
-Charges may also be payable to third parties for use of the software necessary to access your Course, for instance some tutors may use learning materials that require you to have Microsoft Word, Excel or Powerpoint.
+Charges may also be payable to third parties for use of the software necessary to access your Course, for instance some tutors may use learning materials that require you to have Microsoft Word, Excel or PowerPoint.
 You are responsible for paying these charges.
 In some jurisdictions, access to video material held on sites that host your course material may be restricted (FME uses Vimeo for video hosting), and you should check before ordering that this will not prevent you using such services.

 10.2.
 It is your responsibility to check that the computer and internet service you plan to use to access your Course is compatible with the minimum specification requirement that relates to your Course.
 A reliable bandwidth of at least 1Mbps download/upload speed is recommended.
 For HD webinars 2-3 Mbps is recommended.
 For older Treasury courses only, HD videos may sometimes play back through Javascript popups – so you must have Java installed and popups enabled to be able to view them.
-The FME area of the ACCA CBE practice platform requires a PC or laptop (so cannot be accessed using a tablet or phone), the use of a clean, up to date version of Chrome, and is likely to be unobtainable from behind a corporate firewall.
+The LOP area of the ACCA Practice Platform requires a PC or laptop (so cannot be accessed using a tablet or phone), the use of a clean, up to date version of Chrome, and is likely to be unobtainable from behind a corporate firewall.

 10.6.
-You accept and acknowledge that periods of downtime may be required in respect of the information technology infrastructure connected to FME websites and that technical support may not be available during such periods of downtime.
+You accept and acknowledge that periods of downtime may be required in respect of the information technology infrastructure connected to LOP websites and that technical support may not be available during such periods of downtime.
 Further you accept that you will not have a claim for breach of contract or otherwise in respect of any such period of unavailability.

 10.8.
-You also accept and acknowledge that FME shall not be held responsible for you being unable to your access your Course or any service associated with your Course whether temporarily or permanently as a result of any of the following:
+You also accept and acknowledge that LOP shall not be held responsible for you being unable to your access your Course or any service associated with your Course whether temporarily or permanently as a result of any of the following:

 a) the operation of the internet and the World Wide Web, including but not limited to viruses;